richardturnnidge/LLIST/README.md

 # LLIST
 MOSlet for printing to a thermal printer from mos/basic.
+Currently set to 9600 baud rate as default.

 Put the latest bin file in your MOS folder.
 Rename it to LLIST.bin